victorbegha/easylifter-referee/README.md

 - [x] Fully working lights system with desktop app, ESP32 router and mobile webpage.
 - [x] Main timer for the competition, plus individual countdowns for informing the next attempts.
 - [x] ESP8266 compatibility (so the router can be built either with an ESP32 or an ESP8266).
+- [ ] Add secondary timer for counting down to the limit for changing first attempts.
 - [ ] Add modes for weightlifting and for non-IPF powerlifting rulesets.

 ## Author